rtrussell/BBCSDL/README.md

 The following options may be specified with the cmake command:

 * -DPICO_BOARD=vgaboard if using the VGA demo board, or other board as appropriate.
+* -DSTDIO=... to select the user interface
-* -DSTDIO=USB for the basic console on USB or -DSTDIO=UART for the basic console on UART.
+  * -DSTDIO=USB for the basic console on USB
+  * -DSTDIO=UART for the basic console on UART.
-  Use -DSTDIO=PICO for input via USB keyboard and output via VGA monitor.
+  * -DSTDIO=PICO for input via USB keyboard and output via VGA monitor.
+With this option video generation is disabled while saving data to Flash.
+Video unaffected if saving to SD card.
+  * -DSTDIO=PICO2 DO NOT USE!
+Input via USB keyboard and output via VGA monitor.
+This is supposed to continue to generate video while saving to Flash.
+However to to an unresolved issue saving to Flash while video is running results in random crashes.
 * -DLFS=Y to include storage on Pico flash or -DLFS=N to exclude it.
 * -DFAT=Y to include storage on SD card or -DFAT=N to exclude it.
 * Other cmake options if required.